Château Ferrière: History

 The estate's name comes from its founder, Gabriel FERRIERE, who was a royal in charge of the king's hunts during the 18th century.
 In 1777, he sold it to his cousins also named FERRIERE.
 One of them, Jean FERRIERE, will become mayor of the city of Bordeaux after Robespierre's fall, in 1795.

 In 1855, took place the classification of the Medoc growths.
 On this occasion, Château Ferrière was classified [third growth].

 The estate remained in the hands of the FERRIERE family until 1914, when it was sold to Armand FEUILLERAT, then owner of another Margaux classified growth, [Château Marquis de Terme].

 In 1952, [Alexis LICHINE] took over the management of Château Ferrière as a farmer and all the wine was vinified at Château Lascombes, second growth in Margaux.

 During 40 years, only a small quantity of bottles is produced and the wine somehow becomes a second label for Château Lascombes.
 Only passengers of a famous airline had the opportunity to taste its potential.

 Return of a classified growth

 In 1988, the VILLARS family purchases the vineyard and the buildings, but it is only in 1992 that the agricultural lease comes to an end.
 The family then takes over the management of the vineyard as well as the vinification.
 The estate is now owned by Claire Villars-Lurton.

-A small vineyard for a great Terroir

-With 21 [classified growths in 1855], the [Margaux appellation] has more classified estates than any other commune in the [Medoc].

-With its 12-hectare vineyard, composed of Garonne gravels laying on chalk, Château Ferrière has the smallest surface of vines of all the classified growth in 1855.
-A parcel of this small piece of terroir lies in the heart of the Margaux village and is rounded by an old stone wall.